MengJiangProject/redproxy-rs/README.md

 see [config.yaml](config.yaml)

 ## why would you build such things?
 Just because I am feeling boring.
+I had a [TypeScript version of this](https://github.com/bearice/redproxy) running on my router for years, and I just wanted to replace it with something nicer.